An explanation of Mondrian's oeuvre by Michael Sciam

 Neoplasticism – Part 2

-Please note: If on devices you click on images that do not enlarge if they should, just slightly scroll the screen to re-enable the enlargement function.
+Please note: If on devices you click on links to images and/or text that do not open if they should, just slightly scroll the screen to re-enable the function.
 Strange behavior of WordPress.

-Piet Mondrian’s ideal of an equivalence of opposites
+Piet Mondrian’s ongoing pursuit of an ideal equivalence of opposites

-To give a concrete example, there is a virtually infinite range of grays between black and white that we really cannot conceive in all its real breadth and variety.
-The reference to opposite values is a mental stratagem serving to encapsulate the multiplicity of reality.
+To give a concrete example, there is a virtually infinite range of gray tones between black and white that we really cannot conceive in all its real breadth and variety.
+If we could grasp every infinitesimal variation in gray (which would take a very long time) we would move without noticing from white to black and vice versa.
+The reference to opposite values is a mental stratagem serving to encapsulate the endless multiplicity of reality.
 It should always be remembered that this reduction is not the reality of nature but rather of thought.

 Tableau N. 2 with Red, Black, Yellow, Blue and Light-Blue, Piet Mondrian